zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 To complete the operation, click the `Remove` button in the confirmation message that appears.

-The "Import Feeds" module also supports common TreoCore *mass actions* that can be applied to several selected import feed records, i.e. records with set checkboxes.
+The "Import Feeds" module also supports common AtroCore *mass actions* that can be applied to several selected import feed records, i.e. records with set checkboxes.
 These actions can be found in the corresponding menu on the import feeds list view page:

 ![Mass actions](_assets/mass-actions.jpg)